-HIV is the name of a virus that attacks the immune system.
-The immune system is in charge of fighting off infections in your body.
+HIV (Human Immunodeficiency Virus) is a virus that attacks the immune system.
+Your immune system fights off infections in your body.

 How can I get HIV?

 You can get HIV from having sex without using a condom with someone who has HIV — this includes vaginal, anal, and oral sex.
 You can also get infected if you share needles or exchange blood with someone who has HIV.